-Lots and lots of various molds for lollies, er, Popsicles, er, ice pops turning up lately.
+Lots and lots of various different molds for popsicles have been turning up lately.
 Lots.
 The flat kind.
 The cylindrical kind.
 The rocket-shaped kind.
 The skinny light sabers kind.
-We dare say, we don’t think we can be surprised, although go ahead, try us.
-Tell us what crazy shape mold you’ve encountered as of late.
-(Uh, we gotta admit, we tend to just pour the liquid into a paper cup, insert a stick after an hour or so, and call it a day.
+And if you’re as overwhelmed as us by deciding which one, we have some advice.
+It doesn’t matter what shape you use.
+These iced tea popsicles are going to taste phenomenal any which way.
+We gotta admit, we’ve even just poured the liquid into a paper cup, inserted a stick after an hour or so, and called it a day.
 Is that so wrong?
-Will our children need therapy?)
+Will our children need therapy?!

 - Quick Glance